After the initial shock of my grand entrance had worn off, I settled into what was my second ever holiday with Oliver and his family.

-We had a lot of fun wandering round the old town after picking up Oliver’s suit for the wedding at Zara (a brand that is infinitely better on its home turf!).
+We had a lot of fun wandering around the old town after picking up Oliver’s suit for the wedding at Zara (a brand that is infinitely better on its home turf).

 I didn’t expect Palma to be such a beautiful city, having always thought of Spanish getaways as package holidays for sunburnt Brits.
 I soon realised how wrong I had been.
 The architecture was gorgeous and the streets were full of old-world charm.